rust-bakery/nom/doc/choosing_a_combinator.md

 - `method!`: Makes a method from a parser combination
 - `named!`: Makes a function from a parser combination
 - `named_args!`: Makes a function from a parser combination with arguments
-- `named_attr!`: Makes a function from a parser combination with attributes
+- `named_attr!`: Makes a function from a parser combination, with attributes
-- `try_parse!`: A bit like `std::try!`, this macro will return the remaining input and parsed value if the child parser returned `Ok` and will do an early return for `Error` and `Incomplete`.
+- `try_parse!`: A bit like `std::try!`, this macro will return the remaining input and parsed value if the child parser returned `Ok`, and will do an early return for `Error` and `Incomplete`.
 This can provide more flexibility than `do_parse!` if needed
+- `success`: Returns a value without consuming any input, always succeeds

 ## Character test functions